rxlabz/flutter_formgen_poc/README.md

 # Flutter form generation POC

-A little code gneration experimentation : Define a FormModel, and generate a FormWidget
+A little code generation experimentation : Define a FormModel, and generate a FormWidget

 For example, this model :